Nuitka/Nuitka-website/doc/doc/nuitka-package-config.rst

    # too many spelling things, spell-checker: disable
    ---

-An entry could look like this:
+An entry in the file look like this:

 .. code:: yaml

-   - module-name: 'pathlib'
+   - module-name: 'pandas._libs'
      implicit-imports:
        - depends:
+         - 'pandas._libs.tslibs.np_datetime'
-         - 'ntpath'
+         - 'pandas._libs.tslibs.nattype'
-         - 'posixpath'
+         - 'pandas._libs.tslibs.base'

-``module-name`` is the name of the affected module.
-We will show you everything else in detail later.
+The ``module-name`` value is the name of the affected module.
+We will show and explain to you everything the other things in detail later.
+But the key principle is that a declaration always references a module by name.

 It is also important to know that you do not have to worry about formatting.
 We have programmed our own tool for this, which formats everything automatically.
-This is executed via ``bin\autoformat-nuitka-source`` and automatically when pushing with ``git``.
-We also provide you with schemas that are automatically applied to the YAML files and support you with auto-completion.
+This is executed via ``bin\autoformat-nuitka-source`` and automatically when pushing with ``git`` if you install the git hook (see Developer Manual for that).

+There is also a Yaml schema file to check your files against and that in Visual Code is automatically applied to the Yaml files and that then supports you with auto-completion in Visual Code.
+So actually doing the change in PR form can be easier than not.

 ***************
  Documentation